Kala Venkata Rao

 Kala Venkata Rao was an Indian independence activist and politician.
 He served as the Minister for Revenue in the governments of the Madras Presidency and Andhra Pradesh.
 He also served as the Minister of Finance in the latter.

 A member of the Indian National Congress, Rao served as vice-president and general secretary of the Andhra Pradesh Congress Committee (APCC) between 1939 and 1946.
 He also served as general secretary of the All India Congress Committee (AICC) between 1949 and 1951.
 Recognizing his role in the independence movement, Neelam Sanjiva Reddy called him the "Dronacharya" of the Andhra movement struggle.
 He was also referred as Andhra Patel.

 Birth

 Rao was born in Mukkamala, East Godavari District of Andhra Pradesh on 7 July 1900 to Kala Brahmayya and Kala Venkamma.
 His parents were originally from Nadipudi village, West Godavari District of Andhra Pradesh.
+Mukkamala was his maternal grandmother's village.
+He had a younger sister and he was three years elder than her.

 Education

 Rao had his primary education at his native place Mukkamala and secondary education at Middle School, Pulletikurru and Board High School, Amalapuram.
 He joined intermediate class in Maharajah's College, Vizianagaram.
 He passed Intermediate and joined B.A. in the same college during the academic year 1919–20.
 But he was sent out of college as he happened to be ring-leader of anti-British feelings in the college.
 Thereupon he joined senior B.A. class at Noble College, Machilipatnam.
 Those were the days of non-cooperation movement.
 When Mahatma Gandhi gave a call for boycott of the law courts, educational institutions and legislative bodies, Kala Venkata Rao who was bubbling with patriotic enthusiasm responded to this call; gave up his studies and jumped into the fray.